ThatLuckyBear/Lucky_GGST/baiken-learning-notes.md

 Run up YZN
 hold 66 and 2.
-when you're in position press 7 + S with slight delay holding 2 is essential because uhhh yeag
+when you're in position press 6 > 7 + S (roll inputs from 2, to forwards, to upforwards then press S - plink timing) holding 2 stops superjump coming out.

 Running FD just hold two buttons and then press dash.
 Pres back again when its time.